Looking to reduce customer effort? Do these three things first

 Having been asked this question for years now, I’ve gotten some practice in answering it.
 I’ve also gained some valuable perspective from companies who’ve gone down the effort-reduction path themselves.

-Here are the three things I recommend companies do first.
+Here are the three things I recommend companies do first to reduce customer effort.
 And for each, I’ve offered some DIY advice as well as some perspective on how Tethr can help:

 1. Understand where your customers’ effort is coming from